CyrexEnterprise/node-learn-rethinkdb/exercises/selecting_data/problem.md

 Here we will learn how to search tables and selecting data from them.

-In this exercise the database is `toolbox`.
-Use the table `screws` to find all screws with `quantity` higher than the first argument passed to your script.
+In this exercise we will continue to use the `SouthPark` playground, but in this case we will get the characters with age above the argument your Use the table `characters` and the database `SouthPark`. screws with `quantity` higher than the first argument passed to your script.

 Use `console.log` to print to `stdout`.